celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 ### Hardware requirements

-Because Celo network is based in Proof of Stake, the hardware requirements are not very high.
-Proof of Stake consensus is not so CPU intensive as Proof of Work but has a higher requirements of network connectivity and latency.
-Here you have a list of the standard requirements for running a full node on Celo:
+Celo is a Proof of Stake network, which has different hardware requirements than a Proof of Work network.
+Proof of Stake consensus is less CPU intensive, but has higher network connectivity and latency requirements.
+Below is a list of standard requirements for running a Validator node on the Celo Network:

 - Memory: 8 GB RAM
 - CPU: Quad core 3GHz (64-bit)
 - Disk: 256 GB of SSD storage
 - Network: At least 1 GB input/output dual Ethernet

-You will want to run at least 3 machines:
+The recommended Celo Validator setup involves continually running three nodes on three separate machines:

 - 1 Validator node in a highly secure environment like a top-tier datacenter with 24/7 execution
-- 1 Proxy node that acts as a gateway
+- 1 Validator Proxy node, in a highly available, environment, but with lesser security requirements
-- 1 Attestation node that runs the Attestation service and signs attestations (this one can be less powerful)
+- 1 Attestation node that runs the Attestation service and signs attestations, which can be a light node, and thus has lower requirements

 ### Software requirements